-You successfully attended a CMS training.
+You successfully completed CMS training.
 Your website was created.
 And now you have a well-structured website with several site sections and a number of web pages.

 Do you find yourself copying and pasting the same text, inserting and formatting the same image on several of your web pages?
 If you have content you would like to use on multiple pages, rather than manually insert it on each page and then return to each page to make changes or edits, consider creating an Asset.

 An Asset is a reusable piece of content, such as formatted or non-formatted text, images, image galleries, and forms.
 When an Asset is modified and published, all pages that contain the Asset will automatically adopt the changes.
 It’s that easy!

 To get started, log in to the CMS and click Content then Assets.